Burlington police investigating alleged sexual assault after woman found nude in street

-“She kind of just like popped out of the bushes,” 11-year-old Adam Rader said he was walking down the street with a friend when the naked woman ran over to them.

-“She was like running up to him, like trying to like take his spare shorts to put on her.
-And I gave her a towel,” he said.
-“And she kind of like took the spare clothes and everything.
-And she was trying to come home with me.”
+“She was like running up to him, like trying to like take his spare shorts to put on her, and I gave her a towel,” Adam recalled, “and she kind of like took all clothes and everything.”

-Several people stopped to help the woman before officers arrived and brought her into a passerby’s car.

 Several state and local law enforcement agencies assisted in the search for a suspect until about 7:30 p.m. when the area was cleared.

-The victim has been taken to a hospital for an evaluation.
-Police said they have determined there is no threat to the public at this time.

-“Following an intensive search of the wooded area the Burlington Police Department is confident that the public is at no risk,” said Chief Michael Kent.
+“Following an intensive search of the wooded area the Burlington Police Department is confident that the public is at no risk,” he continued.
 “I want to thank all of the officers who participated in the search by foot, as well as the helicopter unit that was able to assist.”

 The incident remains under investigation.